microsoft/clrmd/doc/FAQ.md

 The fundamental problem here is data consistency.
 The CLR runtime uses locks and other mechanisms to ensure that it sees a consistent view of the world (like any software project, really) and the CLR debugging layer (mscordaccore.dll) ignores those locks by design.
 This means that if you are inspecting an unsuspended process you can get all kinds of weird behavior.
 Exceptions, infinite loops, etc.

-We only support inspecting suspended processes, which obviously won't work with You are always required to suspend a live process before inspecting it, which obviously doens't work for your own process.
+We only support inspecting suspended processes.
+You are always required to suspend a live process before inspecting it, which obviously doens't work for your own process.
 (Note that passing AttachFlags.Invasive and AttachFlags.NonInvasive suspend the process on your behalf, only AttachFlags.Passive does not.)

+Options for inspecting yourself are:
+- `CreateSnapshotAndAttach` on Windows.
+- Use [`dotnet-dump`](https://github.com/dotnet/diagnostics/blob/master/documentation/dotnet-dump-instructions.md) and inspect the dump.
+- Fork and `SuspendAndAttachToProcess` then kill the fork on Linux.
+- Start a new inspecting process and `SuspendAndAttachToProcess`.

 ## Does this work with any architecture? (x86/x64?)